EU regulator recommends using J&J's one-shot vaccine

 The J&J vaccine can be stored at normal refrigerator temperatures, similar to the AstraZeneca vaccine, which should make rolling out its use easier than vaccines made by Pfizer and Moderna, which require colder storage.

 J&J’s shot uses a cold virus like a Trojan horse to carry the spike gene of the coronavirus into the body, where cells make harmless copies of the protein to prime the immune system in case the real virus comes along.
-It’s the same technology the company used to make its Ebola vaccine and similar to COVID-19 shots made by AstraZeneca and China’s CanSino Biologics.
+It’s similar to COVID-19 shots made by AstraZeneca and China’s CanSino Biologics.

 J&J is also seeking emergency authorization of its vaccine in Britain and by the World Health Organization.
-The company is hoping to make about 1 billion doses this year.
-The vaccine has also been approved for use in Bahrain and Canada.
+It has already been approved for use in Bahrain and Canada.

 Thomas Mertens, the head of Germany’s independent vaccine advisory panel, said he expected the shot’s use to be recommended in Germany.